Who has leftover Easter chocolates? Not consuming it in a ‘Tasmanian Devil’ or ‘Cookie Monster’ like fashion is practically sacrilegious!

 2. Choc Chunk, Cashew and Cranberry Cookies

-A fun way to use up some leftover chocolates by creating a lovely, soft, chewy, gooey cookie.
+A fun way to use up some leftover Easter chocolates is by creating a lovely, soft, chewy, gooey cookie.

 - 100g cashew nuts